STRING TRIO OF NEW YORK

 Specifically for string musicians

 Players of bowed stringed instruments have the opportunity to study the jazz language, learning how to make stylistically appropriate bowing, phrasing and articulation choices.
-Strategies for acquiring vocabulary and harmonic understanding are presented, with an emphasis on familiar techniques and practice methods shared by both the classical and jazz traditions - coached by S3NY’s violinist Rob Thomas, Chair of the String Department at Berklee School of Music.
+Strategies for acquiring vocabulary and harmonic understanding are presented, with an emphasis on familiar techniques and practice methods shared by both the classical and jazz traditions - coached by S3NY’s violinist Rob Thomas.

 It’s S3NY’s intention that all of its educational activities be confluent and supportive of the focus of each institution and its specific teachers.
 Teachers in the Music Department can select any combination of workshops and activities from the full menu (hyperlinked) or can work directly with S3NY to develop custom activities that will be most effective for each teacher’s plans.